 Doing Well by Doing Good

-Unilever believes in ambitious growth of the business while at the same time fostering a sustainable environment.
+Unilever believes in ambitious growth of the business while fostering a sustainable environment.
 We believe the two must be related and hence sustainability is placed at the heart of everything we do.
 Our philosophy of ‘Doing Well by Doing Good’ is captured in the Unilever Sustainable Living Plan (USLP).

-Lifebuoy Lifesaver Program – a Lifebuoy initiative to reduce child mortality through Handwashing.
+Lifebuoy Lifesaver Program – a Lifebuoy initiative to reduce child mortality through handwashing with soap.

-Oral Heath & Hygiene Awareness Programme – led by Pepsodent, this school-based activation program aims to reach 4,00,000 children with its dental checkups and awareness.
+Oral Health & Hygiene Awareness Programme – led by Pepsodent, this school-based activation program aims to reach 7 million people with its dental checkups and oral hygiene awareness.

-PureIt: Launched in 2010, PureIt is a water purifier which aims to provide safe drinking water to 2 million people by 2015.
-It has already reached a million people by 2013.
+Pureit - launched in 2010, Pureit is a water purifier which aims to provide safe drinking water to 2.5 million people by 2015.

-Pollydut: these are young, unemployed youth of the villages of Bangladesh whom UBL has incorporated into their distribution network to provide them with a livelihood.
+Pollydut - through this project unemployed youth in villages have been incorporated into our distribution network to provide them with a sustainable livelihood.

-Aporajita – In association with CARE Bangladesh, UBL has created a sustainable business opportunity for rural women in the form of Aporajita.
-Aporajitas are recruited to sell UBL and other company products, door-to-door.
-Over 2,500 Aparajitas earn their living by selling UBL products.
+Aparajita - in association with JITA Bangladesh, UBL has created a sustainable business opportunity for rural women in the form of Aparajita.
+Aparajitas are recruited to sell UBL and other company products, door-to-door.
+Over 7000 Aparajitas earn their living by selling UBL products.